 LangChain4j provides a fluent way for integrating Java applications with AI and blends seamlessly with Spring Boot.

-To stay updated with the latest updates in Java and Spring follow us on youtube, linked in and medium.
+To stay updated with the latest updates in Java and Spring follow us on linked in and medium.

 You can find the code used in this blog here